Raising Joyful Children

 Trust your Children

 Children are conscious beings in little bodies.
-What if they know way more than which we give them credit?
+What if they know way more than we give them credit?
 Parenting in the traditional sense requires control.
 Aren’t we supposed to know what’s best for our children, have the answers, protect them and keep them from harm?
 Instead, what if we truly listened to children to become aware of what they require in any given moment?
 What if they listen to their bodies and know what kind of food their body needs?
 Perhaps one day it’s three peanut butter and jelly sandwiches without any fruit or vegetable and the next day it’s only fruit all day.
-Would you be willing to trust in their knowing for their body?
+Would you be willing to trust in their knowing of their body?
 What if the shyness they display is not shyness at all but an awareness of people?
 Would you be willing to respect their knowing around people?

 Consciousness, as defined by Gary Douglas of Access Consciousness®, includes everything without judgment.
 It is the willingness and capacity to be totally aware and totally present in all areas of our lives.
 Consciousness is the ability to continually awaken to more possibility, more choice and more life.
 Bringing up joyful children becomes much easier when we are willing to function from our own awareness.